Skip to content

 4. One or more members within the board of the company have responsibility for sustainability?

-The company has a 'Management Sustainability Committee', headed by the CEO who has ultimate responsibility for sustainability.
+The company has established a management sustainability committee led by the president, who holds ultimate responsibility for sustainability.

 • Y